What are the best double glazing windows companies?

 Factors included:

-• The type of double glazing material (uPVC, Wooden, Aluminium) for a total of 20 points;
+• the types of double glazing material offered (uPVC, wood, aluminium), for a total of 20 points;

-• The number of styles on offer for a total of 7 points;
+• the number of styles available, for a total of 7 points;

-• The number of payment options for a total of 14 points;
+• the number of supported payment options, for a total of 14 points;

-• The total rating score of the company held on Trustpilot for a total of 1-5 points;
+• the Trustpilot score, for a total of 1-5 points; and

-• Additional benefits (including FENSA certification, design options, customer support and the inclusion of trickle vents) for a total of 15 points.
+• additional benefits, including FENSA certification, design options, customer support and the availability of trickle vents, for a total of 15 points.

 Double glazing prices, savings and finance

-In this video we’ll explain the savings and benefits of double glazing, how you can get financial help to pay for them, as well as give you advice on what to do if you need to fix or replace your windows.
+In this video, we explain the benefits of double glazing and the savings you can achieve by choosing it.
+Watch for advice on how to get financial help to pay for an installation and what to do if you need to fix or replace your windows.

 What are double glazing windows and how do they work?